 - Encourage your child to collect things for your community, including non-perishable food items for food banks or gently used clothes and school supplies for victims of domestic violence and homeless shelters.

-- As a high school student, your child may not see themselves as a teacher, however it’s likely they have skills they take for granted.
-From offering free music lessons to translating at a parent-teacher association (PTA) meeting, when your child teaches someone else, they hone their own skills and build their confidence.
+- As a high school student, your child may not see themselves as a teacher; however, it’s likely they have skills they take for granted.
+From offering free music lessons to translating at a parent-teacher association (PTA) meeting, when your child teaches someone else, they hone their own skills and build confidence.

-- If your child is a natural-born boss, have them organize a carwash or lemonade stand to raise money for a cause and demonstrate their entrepreneurial potential while they’re at it.
+- If your child is a natural-born boss, have them organize a carwash or lemonade stand to raise money for a cause and demonstrate their entrepreneurial potential.